-Police escort kids to school after 3 killings in Tampa neighborhood
+Tampa officials meet with residents after unsolved killings

 "I have not used that term," Dugan told HLN on Monday.
 "I have purposely avoided it because I don't want people to focus on one person ... we don't have enough answers to start using labels and terms."

-Tampa Mayor Bob Buckhorn also wasn't so quick to say the crimes may have been committed by a serial killer.
+Buckhorn also has refrained from saying the crimes may have been committed by a serial killer.

 "We're not using the word serial killer yet because we just don't have enough evidence," Buckhorn said.
 "We're not afraid of that word -- if we think that that's true, we'll be happy to say it, but we've got to connect the dots."